thorben-frank/geomatt/README.md

 `pip3 install .`
 ### Getting the Data
 In the paper the MD17 data sets and a DNA data set are used.
-They can be downloaded [here](https://drive.google.com/drive/folders/1GmyFUGzHfw2OK2fpv_3AH285xpUZk8JA?usp=sharing).
+They can be downloaded by clicking [here](http://www.quantum-machine.org/data/geomatt/datasets.zip).
 After unpacking the data please put the folder `datasets` into the `detect-the-interactions-that-matter-in-matter-attention-for-many-body-systems` folder.
 When looking into the datasets folder one sees several .npz files where `<molecule>-train.npz` are the files that have been used for training and `<molecule>-test.npz` are the files that have been used for testing.
 The files `shapes-A.npz` and `shapes-B.npz` contain training and test data that have been used for the small geometric classification experiment in the theory section of the paper.
 ### Pretrained Models
-Pretrained models can be downloaded [here](https://drive.google.com/drive/folders/1w16xzQXfUOt8BaeVFNN8BZi-6jCSnMot?usp=sharing).
+Pretrained models can be downloaded [here](http://www.quantum-machine.org/data/geomatt/pretrained_models.zip).
 After unpacking the data please put the folder `pretrained_models` into the `detect-the-interactions-that-matter-in-matter-attention-for-many-body-systems` folder.
 The folders are named according to the molecule they have been trained on.
 The folders `<base_molecule>2<target_molecule>` contain the models that have been retrained in context of the transfer learning task.